- 0 in 00

 The situation in Bolivia

-The quality of education is very low for Indian children in Bolivia and especially for Indian girls and underage girls.
+The quality of education is very low for children from indigenous communities in Bolivia and especially for girls and underage girls.
 This means that many children do not learn the most basic, leaves school prematurely and thus are unable to go further in the education system.
-In Bolivia, only 25.6% of the native Indian girls completed primary school in 2012 and for non-native Indian girls it was 41.2%.
+In Bolivia, only 25.6% of the girls from indigenous communities completed primary school in 2012 and for non-indigenous girls it was 41.2%.

-In addition to a massive shortage of culturally adapted educational content, native Indian girls and young women also meet widespread gender discrimination and violence.
+In addition to a massive shortage of culturally adapted educational content, girls and young women from indigenous communities also meet widespread gender discrimination and violence.
 In Bolivia, 3 out of 10 female students have been subjected to sexual harassment or rape in school, and 62.1% of Bolivian women are subjected to domestic violence.
 These forms of repression are rooted in cultural norms and a patriarchal system, often leading to early pregnancies and fewer opportunities in the life of women.

 In the Riberalta region, about 98% of children are enrolled in primary school, but the percentage falls year after year, to the last year of secondary school, where only 48% are enrolled.
 Only about 50% of young girls in the Riberalta region are enrolled for the first year of secondary school, which is below the national average of 60%.